 A single core processor is expert at completing single tasks, but it may affect your gaming and could slow down functionality.
 More cores can help achieve a higher quality gaming experience.

 If you’re a serious gamer who values the integrity of the developer’s designed experience, you may want to consider a quad-core or higher processor like the Intel® Core™ i7-8750H processor featured in the HP OMEN 15-inch gaming laptop.
 This powerful processing unit uses 6 cores to display the game scape and respond to gaming technique with unparalleled agility.

 A clock speed of 3.5 GHz to 4.0 GHz is generally considered a good clock speed for gaming but it’s more important to have good single thread performance.
 This means that your CPU does a good job understanding and completing single tasks.

 This is not to be confused with having a single core processor.
 Having more cores means your CPU is able to understand instructions of multiple tasks, while optimal single threading means it’s able to process each of those individually, and really well.

 Video games are about transporting you to another world and giving you the chance to explore new territory.
 Don’t let a lack of processing power take the magic away from your world.

 Everyday use processors

 A dual-core processor is usually the sweet spot for everyday use.
-It’s able to multi-task and reduce the time spent waiting on applications to open, or updates to happen.
+It’s able to multi-task and reduce the time spent waiting for applications to open or updates to happen.
 A quad-core processor can help you take your productivity to the next level and give you consistency for a better computing experience, no matter what you’re working on.